Dark Age (a pragmatic warning)

 transformation of China under

-western countries in order to receive a modern education THEN BRINGING KNOWLEDGE HOME.
-The USA was a recipient
+students to western countries in order to receive a modern education THEN BRINGING KNOWLEDGE HOME.
+The USA was a recipient of this business

 2024-Update: according to some academic China watchers, the number